Police Pursuit Ends With Crash, Lengthy Standoff at Busy Beverly Hills Intersection

 The heart of Beverly Hills was brought to a standstill Wednesday night by a driver who refused to get out of a suspected stolen car he crashed in a police pursuit.

-Beverly Hills police and SWAT crews inserted non-lethal rounds into the wrecked Toyota near a neighbor with a clear view who posted these images on the Citizen App.
+Beverly Hills police and SWAT crews inserted non-lethal rounds into the wrecked Toyota.
+A resident with a clear view of the standoff recorded images that were posted on the Citizen App.

 Tremendous resources were deployed to get a wanted driver out of the car at the intersection of Wilshire Boulevard and North Doheny Drive.

-The man refused to leave the car for more than three hours, before police say they deployed 40 mm non-lethal rounds and three volleys of CS gas.
+The man refused to leave the car for more than three hours, before police say they deployed 40 mm non-lethal rounds and three volleys of CS gas, a chemical agent.

 Said Subin, “He barricaded himself in the car.
 As well as used blankets, sleeping bags all throughout the car.
 So, it was really tough to see inside.
 He was alone.
 There were no weapons that we noticed.”